Herpes Zoster (shingles)

 Mechanisms of Acupuncture for Pain Relief

-Modulation of Pain Signals: Acupuncture is thought to modulate pain by stimulating nerves located in muscles and other tissues, which leads to the release of endorphins and other neurochemicals such as serotonin and norepinephrine.
-Endorphins, known as the body’s natural painkillers, can significantly alleviate pain.
-By influencing the nervous system, acupuncture can change the pain processing pathways in the brain and spinal cord, reducing the sensitivity to pain linked with shingles and PHN.
+Modulation of Pain Signals: Acupuncture is thought to modulate pain by stimulating nerves in muscles and other tissues, triggering the release of endorphins and other neurochemicals such as serotonin and norepinephrine.
+By influencing the nervous system, acupuncture can change pain-processing pathways in the brain and spinal cord, reducing sensitivity to the pain associated with shingles and PHN.
+A large randomized clinical trial published in JAMA Neurology found that electroacupuncture significantly reduced pain severity in patients with postherpetic neuralgia, with nearly double the response rate compared to sham treatment, benefits that persisted a month after treatment ended.¹

-Reduction of Inflammation: Acupuncture may help in reducing inflammation associated with shingles by promoting the release of our own immunomodulatory factors.
-This process helps in decreasing the inflammatory response and thereby alleviating the acute and chronic pain of shingles and PHN.
+Reduction of Inflammation: Acupuncture may help reduce inflammation by promoting the release of the body’s own immunomodulatory factors, helping to ease both the acute and chronic pain of shingles and PHN.⁴

-Improvement of Circulation: Acupuncture is known to help improve circulation in order to remove inflammatory chemicals and other pain-inducing substances from the affected areas.
-Improved blood flow may also facilitate the healing process of the nerve tissues damaged by the herpes zoster virus.
+Improvement of Circulation: Acupuncture is known to improve circulation, helping clear inflammatory chemicals and pain-inducing substances from affected areas, and potentially supporting the healing of nerve tissue damaged by the virus.

-Promote Relaxation: Acupuncture is often described as a calming experience and is known to reduce anxiety and stress, which can exacerbate pain perception.
-The reduction in psychological stress can indirectly contribute to pain relief, making it easier for patients to manage their symptoms.
+Promote Relaxation: Acupuncture is often a calming experience, reducing the anxiety and stress that can worsen pain perception, making it easier for patients to manage their symptoms.

 chinese herbal formula